Regular Black Holes and Stars from Analytic $f(F^2)$: The general setup

 The reverse engineering technique of \cite{Fan:2016hvf} is particularly simple in $f(F^2)$ theory, since the equations of motion effectively reduce to the first-order equation \eqref{eq1}.
 Although we can in principle perform electric and magnetic duality in a general $f(F^2)$ theory, it is actually rather subtle and we shall discuss this in section \ref{sec:emdual}.
 It is thus more convenient to discuss the reverse engineering technique in the pure magnetic case, for which the complete set of equations of motion reduces to \eqref{eq1} with $\psi=0$.
 This implies that for any metric function $h(r)$, we can obtain $f(F^2)$ as a function of $r$, thus for magnetic solutions, one can determine the $f(F^2)$ by \be f(F^2)= \fft{2(rh' + h -1)}{r^2}\Big|_{r\rightarrow (\fft{2p^2}{F^2})^{\fft14}}. \ee This leads to \cite{Fan:2016hvf} \bea \hbox{Bardeen}:&& h = 1 - \fft{2M r^2}{(r^2 + g^2)^{\fft32}}\,,\qquad\rightarrow\qquad f=\fft{1}{\alpha}\fft{(\alpha F^2)^{\fft54}}{\big(1 + \sqrt{\alpha F^2}\big)^{\fft52}}\,,\\ \hbox{Hayward}:&& h = 1 - \fft{2M r^2}{r^3 + g^3}\,,\qquad\rightarrow\qquad f=\fft{1}{\alpha}\fft{(\alpha F^2)^{\fft32}}{\big(1+(\alpha F^2)^{\fft34}\big)^2}\,. \eea (The NLED theory for the Bardeen metric was obtained earlier \cite{Ayon-Beato:2000mjt}.)
 It is certainly disappointing to see that fractional powers, arising mainly from the reversing relation $r\sim 1/(F^2)^{\fft14}$, act directly on $F^2$.
 Although there is no branch cut in these specific magnetic solutions, the general theory surely does.
 Frankly there is not much one can do about these theories, except for constructing these specific solutions.

 Nevertheless, there is an important lesson one can learn from the fact that there exists an $f(F^2)$ for any special static metric.
 This helps us to establish some no-go theorems of regular metrics, which we shall discuss next.
-We shall approach our constructions of regular black holes in section \ref{sec:explicit}.
+We shall resume the constructions of regular black holes in section \ref{sec:explicit}.